Demystifying Network Foundation Models: Introduction

 Machine learning solutions are widely applied in the networking domain, with numerous applications ranging from traffic classification~\cite{akbariLookCurtainTraffic2021,etbert,10.1145/3534678.3539314,yatc} and anomaly detection~\cite{jiangACDCAdaptiveEnsemble2023,swamyTaurusDataPlane2021} to quality of service optimization~\cite{yangRTWABestNovelEndToend2017,akhtarOboeAutotuningVideo2018,maoNeuralAdaptiveVideo2017} and network security~\cite{mirskyKitsuneEnsembleAutoencoders2018, ahmadNetworkIntrusionDetection2021}.
 However, many of them fail to generalize to production environments~\cite{dos, trustee,9947235,zhou2019evaluation} due to inherent biases in data collection methodology, limited coverage of operational scenarios, distribution shifts, and other factors, creating fundamental generalizability challenges.

 \textbf{Network foundation models as a potential solution.} As a potential answer to these challenges, network foundation models (NFMs) have been gaining traction in the networking community~\cite{yatc, guthulaNetFoundFoundationModel2025, etbert, wangNetMambaEfficientNetwork2024,quTrafficGPTBreakingToken2024,wangLensFoundationModel2024}.
 Similar to foundation models in other application domains, these models incorporate additional self-supervised pretraining phases that utilize unlabeled data to learn critical spatial, temporal, and causal relationships.
+NFMs represent a paradigm shift in network analysis, moving from the development of task-specific learning models to the use of general-purpose pre-trained representations.
+Significant aspects of this shift include (i) generalizability: NFMs learn representations that transfer across multiple network analysis tasks; (ii) scale: NFMs process raw packet data and require no domain expert-based feature engineering; and (iii) impact: NFMs are expected to be increasingly deployed in production network systems for security, optimization, and monitoring.
 The adoption of NFMs promises to alleviate the difficulties caused by the growing complexity of modern network infrastructures and is viewed as an important step towards realizing the vision of self-driving networks.